 The mathematics of discrete sets, sets which are finite or at most countably infinite.
-Starting on the foundation of logic, set theory, the course will cover various topics dealing with relations and functions, counting arguments, discrete probability, number theory, and graph theory.
-Prerequisite: Mathematics 131Q or 201Q.
+Starting on the foundation of logic and set theory, the course will cover various topics dealing with relations and functions, counting arguments, discrete probability, number theory, graph theory, regular expressions and finite-state automata.
+Prerequisite: Math Placement Level 25.